 Under this system, 7‑Eleven’s loyalty is tied to profitable sales rather than just sales.
 That's why 7‑Eleven goes beyond helping you increase sales by giving you the tools and resources you can use to increase your profitability.

 What qualifications does 7‑Eleven look for in potential Franchisees?

 7‑Eleven is always looking for candidates who possess the ideal mix of personal qualities, professional experience, and financial standing to successfully operate a 7‑Eleven franchise.
 For more details, please visit our qualifications page.

 7‑Eleven is committed to actively promoting diversity in its franchise system.

 7‑Eleven has an internal financing program that can provide up to 65% financing on our initial franchise fee.
 This kind of support is rare in the franchise industry.
-In addition to the financing we have available, 7‑Eleven offers limited-time promotions and programs to make franchising financially easier for qualified applicants.
+In addition to the financing we have available, 7‑Eleven may occasionally provide additional financing options to qualified applicants.
 A Franchise Sales Representative can provide information on the details and availability of these programs.

 Yes.
 7‑Eleven provides a discounted franchise fee plus other financial support to qualified United States military veterans.
 Visit our veterans page for more details.

 How much money you make will depend on a lot of factors, including how well you: